dbushell/dbushell-2k15/src/data/blog/2020/2020-04-wordpress-gutenberg-react-and-advanced-custom-fields.md

 I do plan to add full example code to GitHub with this and more.
 It's possible to render the preview within an `<iframe>`.
 This is very helpful for scoping theme CSS and avoiding conflicts with the WordPress admin styles.

 More on that when I have time...

+## Update for May 2020

+I've written a new article: ["WordPress Gutenberg Example Blocks"](/2020/05/08/wordpress-gutenberg-react-acf-example-blocks/).